waynodiablo/Oystercard/pills/db-relationships.md

 ![Many-to-many](images/db-relationships/many-to-many.png)

 In this example an article can have many categories and a category can have many articles, so we need a many-to-many relationship.
 To implement that we introduce another table containing both `article_id` and `category_id`.
-Whenever add a category to an article or vice versa we add a row to `article_categories` table with both article and category id.
+Whenever we add a category to an article or vice versa we add a row to `article_categories` table with both article and category id.

 ```ruby
 class Article